 - Hard To Match.
 Monolithic (pure) zirconia comes in blocks that are of a single color, so it isn’t possible to create the color gradations of a natural tooth.
 For this reason, zirconia is most ideal for restoring posterior teeth (molars), while other materials are better for highly esthetic situations such as anterior (front) teeth.

 Is Zirconia Right for You?

 Here at Contemporary & Esthetic Dentistry, zirconia crowns are just one of the metal-free dentistry options we offer our patients.
 Lithium disilicate–found at the core of e.max crowns–is another metal-free, high-strength ceramic used for restoring damaged teeth.

 If you would like to learn more about zirconia crowns and other types of porcelain crowns, contact our office today to schedule a consultation with Dr. Farber.
-Or, if you prefer, you can request an appointment, and we’ll call you.
+Or, if you prefer, you can schedule an appointment, and we’ll call you.